365 by Whole Foods Market: History

 The first 365 By Whole Foods Market store opened in May 2016 in the Silver Lake neighborhood of Los Angeles.
 A second location opened two months later in Lake Oswego, Oregon, followed by a third store two months after that in Bellevue, Washington.
 In April 2017, a fourth location opened in Cedar Park, Texas.
+In August 2017, a fifth location opened in Santa Monica, California.
+In September 2017, a sixth location opened in Akron, Ohio.

+The Bellevue store, the only location within a mall, was closed without warning in October 2017 after 13 months of operation.
+The mall filed a lawsuit against Whole Foods to keep the store open, but the Washington state appeals court ruled that Whole Foods could keep the store closed as long as they paid the rent to fulfill the lease agreement.

-In August 2017, a fifth location was opened in Santa Monica, California.
-In September 2017, a sixth location was opened in Akron, Ohio.
-In December of 2017 a seventh location opened in Concord, California..
-In January 2018, an eighth location was opened in Fort Greene neighborhood of Brooklyn, New York.
-The ninth location for the chain was opened in April 2018 in Long Beach, California, followed by the opening of the tenth location a month later in Upland, California.
-An eleventh store was opened in the Independence Heights district of Houston, Texas, in August 2018.
+In December 2017, a seventh location opened in Concord, California.
+In January 2018, an eighth location opened in the Fort Greene neighborhood of Brooklyn, New York.
+The ninth location for the chain opened in April 2018 in Long Beach, California, followed by the opening of the tenth location a month later in Upland, California.
+An eleventh store opened in the Independence Heights district of Houston, Texas, in August 2018.
 In December 2018, the twelfth and thirteenth stores were opened at almost the same time in the Buckhead district of Atlanta and in Decatur, Georgia.

 There were plans to open five additional stores in Illinois, Indiana, Ohio, Georgia, and Florida.